Eliminating Depth Cycles among Triangles in Three Dimensions: Introduction

-then all cycles defined by this collection can be eliminated with $O(n^{9/5})$ cuts.
-Another significant development is due to Aronov et al.~\cite{AKS}, who have considered the problem of triangular cycles, and established the rather weak (albeit subquadratic) $O(n^{2-1/34}\log^{8/17}n)$ upper bound on the number of \emph{elementary triangular} cycles (namely, cycles whose $xy$-projections form triangular faces in the arrangement of the projected lines).
-They also showed that $O(n^{2-1/69}\log^{16/69}n)$ cuts suffice to eliminate \emph{all} triangular cycles.
-However, their results did not apply to general, non-triangular cycles.

-In the recent companion work~\cite{ArS1}, we essentially settled the case of lines, by showing that $O(n^{3/2}\polylog n)$ cuts are sufficient to eliminate all cycles, which is close to the best possible due to a well known construction requiring $\Omega(n^{3/2})$ cuts.
+In the recent companion work \cite{ArS1dcg}, we essentially settled the case of lines, and thereby also of segments, by showing that $O(n^{3/2}\polylog n)$ cuts are sufficient to eliminate all cycles, which is close to the best possible bound due to a well known construction requiring $\Omega(n^{3/2})$ cuts \cite{CEG+}.
+Refer to \cite{ArS1dcg} for more details on the history of the problem.

-In contrast, the case of triangles has barely been touched, except for the aforementioned BSP technique in~\cite{PY} and several subsequent studies of this technique, where improved (subquadratic) bounds have been established for several special classes of objects in three dimensions, such as axis-parallel two-dimensional rectangles of bounded aspect ratio~\cite{AGMV,T-BSP-fat} or so-called uncluttered scenes~\cite{MdB-BSP-uncluttered}; see \cite{AT-BSP-survey,T-BSP-fat} for surveys of the BSP literature.
+In contrast, the case of triangles has barely been touched, except for the work in \cite{AKS} just discussed, and for the aforementioned BSP technique in \cite{PY} and several subsequent refinements, where improved (subquadratic) bounds were established for several special classes of objects in three dimensions, such as axis-parallel two-dimensional rectangles of bounded aspect ratio \cite{AGMV,T-BSP-fat} or so-called uncluttered scenes \cite{MdB-BSP-uncluttered}; see \cite{AT-BSP-survey,T-BSP-fat,T-BSP-MSR-survey} for surveys of the BSP literature.

-\paragraph*{Our contribution.} In this paper we essentially settle the problem for the case of triangles, and show that \emph{all} cycles in the depth relation in a set of $n$ triangles can be eliminated by cutting the triangles into $O(n^{3/2+\eps})$ connected pieces whose (constant) description complexity depends only on the choice of $\eps>0$.
+\paragraph*{Our contribution.} In this paper we essentially settle the problem for the case of triangles, and show that \emph{all} cycles in the depth relation in a set of $n$ pairwise disjoint, relatively open triangles can be eliminated by cutting the triangles into $O(n^{3/2+\eps})$ connected pieces, for any choice of $\eps>0$, where the constant of proportionality depends on $\eps$, and increases as $\eps$ tends to $0$.
+The description complexity of the resulting pieces depends only on the choice of $\eps$.
 As noted, our bound is best possible in the worst case, up to the $O(n^\eps)$ factor.